Red Heat (1988 film): Development and writing

 Schwarzenegger says Hill told him to watch Greta Garbo's performance in Ninotchka (1939) "to get a handle on how Danko [his character] should react as a loyal Soviet in the West.
 I got to learn a little Russian, and it was a role for which my own accent was a plus."

 The music score was done by James Horner.
 "I told James I wanted something like you're in the Olympics and you've just won a gold medal", said Hill.
 "I wanted something heroic."
 The second movement ("Philosophers") of Sergei Prokofiev's Cantata for the 20th Anniversary of the October Revolution was used in the opening and closing titles of the film.

 Hill says he wanted to use buses rather than cars in the climactic action scene because it would be more interesting.
 "Also, I thought it was very appropriate for Arnold.
 He doesn't fit well in cars."

 He described the film as "in an odd way, it's a traditional love story between these two guys".

 The script was constantly rewritten during the shoot.
 Among the writers who worked on it were Hill himself, Harry Kleiner, Troy Kennedy Martin, Steven Meerson & Peter Krikes, and John Mankiewicz & Daniel Pyne.
 "You've got to understand that Walter likes to create as he goes along", said a source close to the production.
-"Also, the project was put together quickly based on an idea of his-a Russian cop in Chicago.
+"Also, the project was put together quickly based on an idea of his--a Russian cop in Chicago.
 There was no script."
 A spokesman for the Writers Guild said Hill was a member in very good standing: "He does tend to hire a lot of people but he pays well above minimums and we feel he's been quite straightforward about screen credit."

-Film title designer Wayne Fitzgerald created a new font for the film, a morph of English and Russian alphabets.
+Film title designer Wayne Fitzgerald created a new typeface for the film, a morph of English and Russian alphabets.
 For example, he removed the bar in "A" so that it imitates the Russian Л (Λ), and flipped letters N and R, so that they coincide with Russian И and Я, respectively.